How TubeGrok works

 You get artifacts you can use

-Turn any of it into a course with quizzes and Anki-ready flashcards to study, or into a newsletter, X thread, Shorts script, or slide deck to publish.
+Quiz yourself on any video, export Anki-ready flashcards, turn it into a mind map, or hear a two-host audio overview — then fact-check the claims or ask follow-up questions, every answer cited.
+Or turn a playlist or channel into a newsletter, X thread, Shorts script, or slide deck to publish.
 Every claim links back to the exact source and second.

 The point isn't transcription — plenty of tools stop there.
-It's what comes after: whole playlists become courses, whole channels become insight, and every output is traceable to the moment it came from.
+It's what comes after: whole playlists and channels become one cross-video synthesis, and every output is traceable to the moment it came from.
 See it for learning or for creating.

 Get early access to TubeGrok